brstrutt/PersonalWebsiteV2/content/shopping_list.md

 ## Bike

-- Bag Rack for Bike
+- Something to store bike parts/tools in (small screws, old brake pads, allen keys, etc)
 - Folding bike pedals
 - Allen bolt to replace quick release bolt on bike seat post
+- Bag Rack for Bike

 ## Books

+- The Legends of the First Empire Series: Michael J Sullivan
+  - Age of War
+  - Age of Legend
+  - Age of Death
+  - Age of Empyre

 ## Misc